Agentic Search in the Wild: Intents and Trajectory Dynamics from 14M+ Real Search Requests

 Our analysis provides an observational view of how agentic clients use a shared retrieval backend.
 The patterns below should be read as diagnostic signals and hypotheses for future systems, rather than evidence that a behavior improves or harms downstream answer quality.
 The logs do not include success labels such as answer correctness, task completion, or user satisfaction, and they do not expose client-side prompts, memory, or control policies.

-\paragraph{Repetition as a Potential Stall Signal:} In Declarative sessions, repetition increases to 42.68\% by Step~9 (Figure~\ref{fig:stepwise_trajectory_evolution}), indicating that agents can enter near-duplicate loops, although the logs cannot determine whether repetition reflects stalled search, verification, cautious evidence checking, or client-side constraints.
-Repetition can therefore be treated not only as redundancy but also as a practical stall signal.
-Systems may benefit from early-detection guards that trigger a strategy switch (e.g., forcing a Generalization move) or escalation to a human-in-the-loop when lexical repetition exceeds a threshold \cite{feild2010predicting,2007_Information_re_retrieval}.
+\paragraph{Repetition as a Candidate Stall Signal} In Declarative sessions, repetition increases to 42.68\% by Step~9 (Figure~\ref{fig:stepwise_trajectory_evolution}).
+This pattern is consistent with near-duplicate loops, although the logs cannot determine whether repetition reflects stalled search, verification, cautious evidence checking, or client-side constraints.
+Repetition can therefore serve as a candidate signal for future controller policies.
+Such policies could test whether sustained lexical overlap should lead to a broader query, a different reformulation move, or human review \cite{feild2010predicting,2007_Information_re_retrieval}.

-\paragraph{Intent-Adaptive Resource Allocation:} Retrieval depth is largely rigid, with 91.64\% of requests using $K \in \{1,5,10\}$, despite intent-dependent needs (e.g., deeper retrieval for Procedural than Declarative).
-This suggests retrieval is often treated as a static hyperparameter.
-Future architectures may adopt intent-aware budgeting that adjusts compute and retrieval depth across intents and steps, rather than relying on fixed $K$ choices \cite{2024_Adaptive_RAG}.
+\paragraph{Intent-Adaptive Resource Allocation} Retrieval depth is largely rigid, with 91.64\% of requests using $K \in \{1,5,10\}$, despite intent-dependent differences in observed usage, such as deeper retrieval for Procedural sessions than Declarative sessions.
+This suggests that many clients treat retrieval depth as a static parameter.
+Future architectures could evaluate intent-aware budgeting policies that adjust compute and retrieval depth across intents and steps, rather than relying on fixed $K$ choices \cite{2024_Adaptive_RAG}.

-\paragraph{Evidence Grounding as an Audit Signal:} The gain in CTAR from aggregated context (+5.81 pp over the last-step context) is consistent with cross-step lexical traceability, but it does not show that agents actively synthesize historical evidence.
-Crucially, the sharp contrast in grounding between progress-oriented moves like Specialization (78.35\% CTAR) and Repetition (20.92\% CTAR) shows that lower lexical evidence adoption co-occurs with retry-like transitions, not that low CTAR causes retries.
+\paragraph{Evidence Grounding as an Audit Signal} The gain in CTAR from aggregated context (+5.81 pp over the last-step context) is consistent with cross-step lexical traceability, but it does not show that agents actively synthesize or attend to historical evidence.
+Similarly, the contrast between Specialization (78.35\% CTAR) and Repetition (20.92\% CTAR) shows that lower lexical evidence adoption co-occurs with retry-like transitions, not that low CTAR causes retries.
 CTAR can therefore be used as a lightweight audit signal for future context management modules that cache prior evidence and surface useful terms for later query formulation \cite{2023_IR_COT}.